sizenfit/Sizenfit-iOS-SDK/README.md

     b.
 For swift developers:-

-        You can use the above code structure as a reference to invoke the library files.
+        You can use the above code structure as a reference to invoke the Size n Fit library files.
 Please contact us if you run into any issues or need any support.